Lambo97/ADAProject/README.md

   * Find a dataset of emission for transport between countries
   * Incorporate this data in ours
   * Study it's influence on emissions for food products of Belgium and Switzerland

 * Get a better estimate of how much CO2 the production caused (5/12)
   * Currently 1kg of Milk, and 1kg of Meat are treated equally (they are simply added together)
   * Find a better way of combining these subcategories, perhaps buy researching how much CO2 each subcategory emits and using a weighted sum
+  * Have a look at the amount of vegetal products that are actually used for cattle breeding.

 * Create visulalisation (08/12):
   * Create interactive maps for the direct emissions of each country
   * Create map for the quantity of imported/exported product to/from Belgium and Switzerland
   * Show the evolution of emission with and without correction

 * Generalize the approach for other countries (11/12)
   * Use the same approach as for Belgium and Switzerland but in a more systematic ways on other countries/regions
   * Use that approach to compare countries/regions with our base case
   * Produce a map containing the REAL emissions of each country for food

 * Create the website for the datastory (15/12):
   * Set up the website
   * Write all the text
   * Add the visualisations

 * Last review (20/12):
   * Finalize the data story
   * Clean the notebook

 ## Structure of the project
 ```bash
 .